jackdbd/sfscon-2024-indieweb/slides/own-your-domain.md

   citeText="IndieWebify.Me">
   <template v-slot:quote>
     <p slot="quote">
-    A personal domain name is an inexpensive, internationally <strong class="color:accent">universal identifier</strong> which gives you more control over your space than other IDs (e.g. email address or phone number.)
+    A personal domain name is an inexpensive, internationally <span class="color:accent">universal identifier</span> which gives you more control over your space than other IDs (e.g. email address or phone number.)
     </p>
   </template>
 </Citation>

-Why not just a <strong class="color:accent">subdomain</strong>?
+Why not just a <span class="color:accent">subdomain</span>?

 <Citation
   citeHref="https://indieweb.org/personal-domain"
-  citeText="personal-domain on indieweb.org">
+  citeText="personal-domain, on indieweb.org">
   <template v-slot:quote>
     <p slot="quote">
-    A subdomain (like <code>example.wordpress.com</code> or <code>example.github.io</code>) <strong class="color:accent">is not something you own</strong>, rather you are at the mercy of the corporation that owns the actual domain name, who thus has ownership and control of all subdomains as well.
+    A subdomain (like <code>example.wordpress.com</code> or <code>example.github.io</code>) <span class="color:accent">is not something you own</span>, rather you are at the mercy of the corporation that owns the actual domain name, who thus has ownership and control of all subdomains as well.
     </p>
   </template>
 </Citation>